onyeka-hub/Project-27/README.md

 Targeted to k8s means that kustomize has some understanding of API resources, k8s concepts like names, labels, namespaces, etc. and the semantics of resource patching.

-kustomize is an implementation of Declarative Application Management (DAM) https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#declarative-application-management.
+kustomize is an implementation of Declarative Application Management [(DAM)](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#declarative-application-management).
 A set of best practices around managing k8s clusters.

 It is a configuration management solution that leverages layering to preserve the base settings of your applications and components by overlaying declarative yaml artifacts (called patches) that selectively override default settings without actually changing the original files.